open-cluster-management-io/open-cluster-management-io.github.io/content/zh/getting-started/integration/policy-framework.md

 ### Install via Clusteradm CLI

-Ensure `clusteradm` CLI is installed.
+Ensure `clusteradm` CLI is installed and is newer than v0.2.0.
 Download and extract the [clusteradm binary](https://github.com/open-cluster-management-io/clusteradm/releases/latest).
 For more details see the
 [clusteradm GitHub page](https://github.com/open-cluster-management-io/clusteradm/blob/main/README.md#quick-start).